solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 validators failed to restart within 9 hours, then fallback to the manual, interactive `cluster restart` method.

-When a validator enters restart, it uses `silent repair shred version` to avoid interfering with those outside the restart.
-There is slight chance that the `silent repair shred version` would collide with the shred version after the `silent repair phase`, but even if this rare case occurred, we plan to flush gossip on successful restart before entering normal validator operation.
+When a validator enters restart, it uses `wen restart shred version` to avoid interfering with those outside the restart.
+There is slight chance that the `wen restart shred version` would collide with the shred version after the `wen restart phase`, but even if this rare case occurred, we plan to flush gossip on successful restart before entering normal validator operation.

-To be extra cautious, we will also filter out `RestartLastVotedForkSlots` and `RestartHeaviestFork` in gossip if a validator is not in `silent repair phase`.
+To be extra cautious, we will also filter out `RestartLastVotedForkSlots` and `RestartHeaviestFork` in gossip if a validator is not in `wen restart phase`.

 2. **Repair ledgers up to the restart slot**